abrokenjester/test-github/README.md

 test repo for playing with github settings

 edit 2
-about to use squash and merge
+about to use squash and merge with two commits